buildtesters/buildtest/docs/writing_buildspecs/multi_executor.rst

 executors, this can be used if you want to run a test across multiple executors.
 In buildtest, we use `re.fullmatch <https://docs.python.org/3/library/re.html#re.fullmatch>`_ with the input pattern defined by **executor** property against a list of available executors defined in configuration file.
-You can retrieve a list of executors by running ``buildtest config executors``.
+You can retrieve a list of executors by running ``buildtest config executors list``.

 In example below we will run this test on `generic.local.bash` and `generic.local.sh` executor based on the regular expression.